 - talking to neighbours of the empty property

-- contact the Land Registry for the name and address of the registered owner (a charge of £3 applies)
+- contacting the Land Registry for the name and address of the registered owner.
+There will be a small charge for this service

-- use telephone directories, the electoral register and family history websites - there may be a charge for these services
+- using telephone directories, the electoral register, family history websites, etc. to obtain the owner’s information.
+There may be a charge for some of these services